planariangames/eldritchgambit/Eldritch_Gambit_Characters.md

 of a tense combat scene!

 No one is doomed by their advancement choices.
-The group can always work together later to revise unsatisfactory Concepts, Skills, or Attributes.
+The group can always work together later to revise unsatisfactory s, Skills, or Attributes.

 ### Highlights XP